- Do I have to complete an online application form?

 You need to submit a DOV when you finalize your enrollment at the registry office (segreteria studenti) in Parma, provided all the documents certified by the Embassy are identical to those submitted in the online pre-application form.
-As far as we are concerned, you can apply for visa without the DOV.
+As far as we are concerned, you can apply for the visa without the DOV.
 Please, note that getting the DOV may take a few weeks, hence we highly recommend applicants to allocate sufficient time.

 - I currently live in Italy.
 What is the procedure to apply to the master course?

-EU students, as well non-EU students with a valid residence permit, may use the online application form as well.
+EU students, as well as non-EU students with a valid residence permit, may use the online application form as well.
 However, if accepted, they can apply directly at the University office with the pre-enrollment statement.